Katie Hopkins: Climate change

 Ankita Kulkarni of Logically commented that Hopkins "has often negated the effects of climate change or resorted to fearmongering regarding measures aimed to reduce carbon emissions".

 Legal issues

 Jack Monroe

 Cookery writer and anti-poverty campaigner Jack Monroe threatened a libel action against Katie Hopkins after Hopkins accused Monroe of vandalising a war memorial, having confused Monroe with journalist Laurie Penny, who had written in support of that vandalism.
 Monroe called for an apology and a £5,000 donation to a migrants rescue charity.
 Hopkins later admitted that she was mistaken about the identity but did not apologise.
 Monroe began legal action in January 2016, and was awarded £24,000 in damages and £107,000 in legal costs in March 2017.
 After the decision became known, Hopkins tweeted an image of herself as the Virgin Mary and commented that she saw herself as "the Jesus of the outspoken".
 An appeal application was refused in January 2018 as it was considered unlikely to succeed.
-Hopkins sold her family home to pay the legal costs.
+Hopkins applied for an insolvency agreement to avoid bankruptcy and sold her family home to pay the legal costs.
+Social media users ironically pointed to a tweet Hopkins published in 2014 which said "The only thing people in debt have in common other than bad money management, is an ability to blame anyone but themselves.".